Artboard-25

 He/Him

 Hello!
 I’m Carter Cecil, and I’ve been involved in theatre since kindergarten.
-Some of my favorite roles include Phineas Trout in Willy Wonka Jr., Jay in Lost In Yonkers, and Toad in A Year With Frog & Toad.
-I’m thrilled to be playing Lord Farquaad in Shrek The Musical and can’t wait to bring this story to life!
+Some of my favorite roles include Phineas Trout in Willy Wonka Jr., Jay in Lost In Yonkers, Toad in A Year With Frog & Toad, and Lord Farquaad in Shrek!
+I’m thrilled to be playing Grover in The Lightning Thief and can’t wait to bring this story to life!

 Grace Conlee